rclai/redux-ddp/README.md

 # redux-ddp
-Geting Meteor DDP collection data to get synced straight into a Redux store instead of minimongo and apply optimistic updates too.
+Getting Meteor DDP collection data to get synced straight into a Redux store instead of minimongo and figuring out how to apply optimistic updates.

 ## What works